XI. Practical Matters

 Tuition and Fees

-For information about program tuition and fees, go to the “Graduate Tuition & Fees” section of the SVA College website.
-You will find the program costs listed under “Critical Theory and the Arts.”
+For information about tuition and fees, go to the “Graduate Tuition and Department Fees” section of the SVA College website.

 SVA participates in all federal financial aid options and requires only one form: the Free Application for Federal Student Aid (FAFSA).

 To fill out a FAFSA form, click here.

 The optimal filing date for new students to submit their FAFSA is February 1; applications are processed and reviewed for eligibility on a first-come, first-served basis.